3 Creative Ways to Keep Your Students Engaged (Especially During the Holidays)

 Yup.
 Just color markers.

 When she wants to see if her students understand their reading assignments, she has her students take notes or summarize readings on their table.
 Each student uses a different color.
-With just a glance from across a room, Amy can tell when a student might not be getting class material or distracted.
+With just a glance from across a room, Amy can tell when a student might not be getting class material or is distracted.
 A student that is disengaged from across the room.
 Every simple assessment like that is a quick opportunity to learn where your time would be most impactful.

 3. Devon's Around the Class Technique